imgios/scraparr/README.md

 <sup>Note: if you want to deploy a specific version, execute the previous command adding: <code>--version x.y.z</code></sup>

+> [!NOTE]
+> Please read [Helm Chart README.md](https://github.com/imgios/scraparr/blob/main/scraparr/README.md) for details on how to configure the values needed for this chart.

 🚀 You're ready to use it!

 Check out [thecfu/scraparr](https://github.com/thecfu/scraparr/tree/main/dashboards) for sample Grafana dashboards.